sasanarakkha/study-tools/Anki_Decks/DHP_Vocab/DHP_Vocab.md

 - Double click on the downloaded file SBS Pāli-English Vocab.apkg and it will appear in your Anki.

-# Ways of studying this deck:
+# Recomended way of studying this deck:

-1) Just study all words in alphabetical order from DHP

-Benefits: you will cover all words.

-2) **Study vaggas which you are interested.**

 - first read some vagga from DHP in pali and in [analisis](https://buddhism.lib.ntu.edu.tw/DLMBS/en/lesson/pali/lesson_pali3.jsp)